 It’s paramount that everyone on board has a properly fitting, U.S. Coast Guard-approved life jacket.

-It doesn’t matter if you’re going for a casual cruise or wakeboarding, accidents happen.
+It doesn’t matter if you’re going for a casual cruise or wakeboarding; accidents happen.
 And when they do, a stowed life jacket isn’t much help.
-Wear your life jacket, and make sure that your fellow passengers do the same!
+Wear your life jacket, and ensure your fellow passengers do the same!

 Learn More: Life Jackets, Vests & PFDs: How to Choose the Right Fit